A Registered Retirement Savings Plan (RRSP) is an investment account designed to help you save and invest for your retirement.

 For example, the RRSP strategy utilized by a senior who is retiring in a year’s time and that of a person who has just turned 30 years old can differ considerably.

 The 60-year-old senior may be looking at protecting their principal while generating a steady income.
-Whereas, the younger millennial with a 30+ year investment timeframe can opt for an aggressive portfolio made up of mainly equities.
+In contrast, the younger millennial with a 30+ year investment timeframe can opt for an aggressive portfolio mostly made up of equities.

 Whatever your plan is, the RRSP accommodates a variety of investments based on guidelines from the Canada Revenue Agency (CRA).